sanket-ghodake/Salesforce/Triggers/Important Trigger Concepts.md

 }
 ```
 > ![DEBUG LOG](.//update%20before%20trigger.png)
-#### If you update a record in its after update trigger - it's fine.
+#### :white_check_mark: If you update other record in its after update trigger - it's fine.
 No error

 ```java
 trigger temp on Account (after update ) {